RVCC-IDMX/arcane-wiki-template/README.md

 ![fleur-dQf7RZhMOJU-unsplash-1920](https://user-images.githubusercontent.com/13385801/199838443-8c614139-eea1-428f-9e84-46cee6cf5a20.jpg)

-You'll find the code for this demo in the [arcane-wiki-demo](https://github.com/RVCC-IDMX/arcane-wiki-template) repository.
+You'll find the code for this demo in the [arcane-wiki-template](https://github.com/RVCC-IDMX/arcane-wiki-template) repository.

-This project originall came from a tutorial [How to Optimize Images on Netlify with the Cloudinary Build Plugin](https://spacejelly.dev/posts/how-to-optimize-images-on-netlify-with-the-cloudinary-build-plugin/) by [Colby Fayock](https://www.colbyfayock.com/).
+This project originally came from a tutorial [How to Optimize Images on Netlify with the Cloudinary Build Plugin](https://spacejelly.dev/posts/how-to-optimize-images-on-netlify-with-the-cloudinary-build-plugin/) by [Colby Fayock](https://www.colbyfayock.com/).

 His YouTube video is here: [Automatic Image Optimization on Netlify with the Cloudinary Build Plugin](https://youtu.be/0YOnthePzxI)